 There are many good organizations that have to go through an RFP process to hire anyone.
 And those are good jobs to go after.
 People who tell you they don’t go after RFPs and people who tell you they don’t have meetings are both lying to you. – Mike Monteiro

-The following list is my current top 4 websites for finding great web design RFPs.
-Alternately, you can skip this entire process and just have me hand deliver them to you via my website design RFP delivery service (you also get a whole lot more).
-So without further ado let’s look at the sites, in order:
+The following list is my current top 5 websites for finding great web design projects.
+You can actually skip this entire process and just have me hand deliver them to you by signing up for my newsletter here.
+Without further ado let’s look at the sites, in order: